Shaping Collaborations with Algorithms: How Agency and Heterogeneity Criteria Influence Team Formation and Outcomes: Results

-We analyzed the surface-level diversity metrics separately and found that gender diversity showed the greatest disparity across all conditions (Figure \ref{fig:team-composition}d).
-While the algorithmically-diverse teams achieved the highest gender diversity scores, the self-assembled condition had the lowest ($\Delta=-.40, p_{adj}<.01$).
-As participants could see other participants' names, gender became the most salient attribute that participants could distinguish for their collaborator choices.
-Despite this intrinsic bias, we found that participants forming fairness-aware teams ($M=.59, SD=.38$) achieved higher gender diversity scores than the participants forming self-assembled teams ($M=.43, SD=.38$).
-This difference was not statistically significant, however, it showed that re-ranking teammate recommendations based on fairness criteria induced different collaboration decisions \cite{Geyik2018-zx}.
+When we analyzed the surface-level difference metrics separately, we found that gender heterogeneity showed the greatest disparity across all conditions (Figure \ref{fig:team-composition-gender}).
+While agency negatively affected gender balance ($F(1,79)=8.53,p<0.01,\eta^2=0.10$), including heterogeneity criteria in the algorithms significantly helped strengthen it ($F(1,79)=5.39,p<0.05,\eta^2=0.06$).
+Moreover, the Assigned-Diverse teams achieved the highest gender heterogeneity scores ($M=0.83, SD=0.24$), whereas the Self-Assembled condition ($M=0.43, SD=0.38$) had the lowest scores ($\Delta=-0.40, p_{adj}< 0.01$).
+As participants could see others' names on the recommendation system, gender became the most salient attribute in their choices.

-The mixed-effects model (Table \ref{tab:recommendations_mixed_effects}) confirmed that including fairness criteria in the recommender system's algorithm caused a significant difference in participants' collaborator choices.
-Participants in the fairness-aware teams were more likely to choose diverse collaborators ($\beta=.95, p<.001$) than those in the self-assembled teams.
-How different or similar the recommended collaborators and the senders were did not influence their collaborator choices ($\beta=-.11, p>.10$).
-Yet, in the fairness-aware condition, participants selected fewer recommendations than in the self-assembled condition.
-As expected, the recommendations' rank impacted participants' selected recommendations ($\beta=-1.20, p<.001$), and gender homophily was present ($\beta=.26, p<.05$).